php-fig/fig-standards/proposed/objectcache.md

          */
         function exists($key);

-        /**
-         * Clears the entire cache.
-         *
-         * Implementations may choose to ignore this.
-What happens in this case
-         * is up to the implementor.
-         *
-         * @return void
-         */
-        function clear();

     }

 ## Bulk operations

 For some cases it's beneficial to request multiple objects at once.
 One big benefit is that requests can be pipelined, thus reducing latency.

 For these cases the Multiple interface may be implemented.